Skip to main content

 • Have a contractual relationship with the data processors

-• Inform the DPB in case of any breach regardless of the volume of risk
+• Inform the DPB in case of any breach, regardless of the volume of risk

-India DPDP Act vs EU GDPR [Infographic]
+India’s DPDP Act vs EU GDPR [Infographic]

 Yes.
 You must report all personal data breaches irrespective of their gravity or damage caused to the Data Protection Board.

-Does India have a privacy law?
+Does India have a data privacy law?

 Yes.
 Digital Personal Data Protection Act, 2023 is the data privacy law of India.
 The law aims to bring a balance between the rights of the users and the need for the processing of personal data.